Lebowski1234/dero-multisig/readme.md

 ## Using the Wallet

 Download the user interface and follow the instructions: [https://github.com/lebowski1234/multisig-ui](https://github.com/lebowski1234/multisig-ui).
-Command line instructions for are provided below as an alternative option.
+Command line instructions are provided below as an alternative option.

 ## Command Line Usage